javiermruelas/ecommerce-product-page/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Josh Comeau](https://www.joshwcomeau.com/css/custom-css-reset/) - This is a short and sweet CSS reset that helps to kickstart development.
+Thanks Josh!

 ## Author